 Solution to the "Core Conundrum"

-Traditional core fixed income portfolios typically resemble the Barclays U.S. Aggregate Index.
+Traditional core fixed income portfolios typically resemble the Bloomberg U.S. Aggregate Index.
 Today, this index consists primarily of low-yielding government-related debt, making it more difficult to meet total return targets.

 Against this backdrop, many investors have simply lowered credit quality and extended duration to generate yield.
 While these investment shortcuts may produce short-term gains, they leave investors exposed to downside risk that can erode long-term returns.

-At Guggenheim, we have the resources and expertise to uncover value in under-researched areas that are not included in the Barclays U.S. Aggregate Index, including ABS and other structured securities and off-the-run credits.
-As a result, our portfolios can help investors meet their return and yield objectives without assuming excessive credit or duration risk.
+At Guggenheim, we have the resources and expertise to seek to uncover value in under-researched areas that are not included in the Bloomberg U.S. Aggregate Index, including ABS and other structured securities and off-the-run credits.
+We believe this approach to portfolio construction may help generate higher yields without adding undue credit or duration risk.

 Complementary Within a Multi-Manager Framework